FatlessComb1168/reliable/README.md

 The main thing is not to tell anyone (except those you trust) your master password and keep it in your head or in a place difficult for outsiders but accessible to you.
 Make up a completely new master password that is different from everyone else and that no one knows but you.

 Download Reliable here: https://github.com/FatlessComb1168/reliable/raw/main/Reliable.zip

+If you already have Python installed, you can download Reliable without the interpreter: https://github.com/FatlessComb1168/reliable/raw/main/Reliable%20(without%20Python).zip